YunoHost-Apps/plume_ynh/README.md

 #### Multi-users support

-There is **No LDAP** support for Plume yet
-But the app can be used by multiple users
+There is **No LDAP** support for Plume yet but the app can be used by multiple users

 #### Supported architectures